0161 439 2711 72 Waterloo Road

-The Bowling section sends best wishes to members who have not been well recently.
+The Theatre section sends best wishes to any members who have been under the weather recently.

-On behalf of the President and members of the Club a donation has been made to Bying House (British Legion), Southport in memory of Henry Garrood who passed away recently.
+On behalf of the President and members of the Club a donation has been made to Marie Curie Cancer Care in memory of Mrs Glenda Naylor who passed away recently.